Skip to content

 wiresock-secure-connect-pro-x64-<version>.exe /s [InstallDotNet=false] Deployment=<mode> Profile=<path> License=<path>

-• Deployment — Defines the user interface and feature availability mode
+Deployment=<mode>Defines the user interface and feature availability mode.

-• Profile — Path to a profile file or directory containing profiles
+Profile=<path>Path to a profile file or a directory containing profiles.

 ModeAuto startAuto connectSystem tray iconNotificationsContext menuConnect/DisconnectProfile selectionMain window